codetojoy/self/personal/Quotes.md

 ### Quotes

+I don't necessarily endorse the sentiment of the quote, or the person.
+As a writer, I appreciate a good line (or moment in history).

 * "He's a genius because he had the nerve to do it after he had the thought." - [Michael Lewis](https://en.wikipedia.org/wiki/Michael_Lewis) on [Lin-Manuel Miranda](https://en.wikipedia.org/wiki/Lin-Manuel_Miranda) and "Hamilton"
     - near 18m12s [here](https://charlierose.com/videos/25858)
 * "The very essence of romance is uncertainty." - [Oscar Wilde](https://en.wikipedia.org/wiki/Oscar_Wilde), in "The Importance of Being Earnest"